abimbola001/Ansible/README.md

 # Ansible
-Using Ansible to apply Redhat 7 linux security baseline
+Using Ansible to apply Redhat 7 Linux security baseline